cakephp/docs/en/core-libraries/core-components/authentication.rst

   ACO's in the ACO tree.
 - ``actionMap`` Action -> CRUD mappings.
 Used by ``CrudAuthorize`` and authorization objects that want to map actions to CRUD roles.
+- ``userModel`` The name of  the ARO/Model node user information can be found under.
+Used with ActionsAuthorize,

 Creating Custom Authorize objects